PMB Motivation Letters: A Practical Guide for SA Doctors

 Escalating to the Council for Medical Schemes

-If the scheme rejects a properly motivated PMB claim, first exhaust its internal dispute process — request a formal review of the decision in writing and keep the outcome letter.
-CMS expects internal remedies to be used before it investigates, and the paper trail strengthens the eventual complaint.
+If the scheme rejects a properly motivated PMB claim, the scheme's internal dispute process comes first.
+CMS expects internal remedies to be exhausted before it investigates, so the decision must be taken on formal written review with the scheme, and the outcome letter forms part of the record.

-If the internal outcome still conflicts with the patient’s PMB entitlement, the member (or the practitioner assisting them) can lodge a written complaint with the Council for Medical Schemes under the Medical Schemes Act.
+If the internal outcome still conflicts with the patient's PMB entitlement, the member, or the practitioner assisting them, can lodge a written complaint with the Council for Medical Schemes under the Medical Schemes Act.
 CMS refers the complaint to the scheme for a written response and then adjudicates against the Act and Regulations.
-Attach the motivation letter, the ICD-10-coded accounts, the rejection correspondence and the supporting clinical records — complaints succeed on the same evidence a good motivation is built on.
+The complaint is decided on the documents: the motivation letter, the ICD-10-coded accounts, the rejection correspondence and the supporting clinical records.

 A party aggrieved by the outcome can take the matter further through the appeal mechanisms in the Act, including appeal to the Council's Appeal Committee.
 Details and current forms are on the CMS complaints procedure page at medicalschemes.co.za.